jlcorcuera/unipi-dsmt-2022-2023/lab_10/README.md

-# Hands-on session 10: EJBs
+# Hands-on session 10: JMS & WebSockets

 In this session, the next topics are covered: